andreasdr/minitscript/README.md

 ...
 ```

-Iterating arrays using array.forEach() and a lamda function
+Iterating arrays using Array.forEach() and a lamda function
 ```
 ...
 	$array->forEach(($value) -> { console.log($value) })